jradd/django-newproj-template/readme.md

 This project installs Xapian with Python bindings.
 You will have to additionally install the _django-haystack_ and _xapian-haystack_ Python packages and configure the project to use this.

+### Optionally, you will be using memcached for caching.

+This project installs memcached and Python bindings.

 ### Optionally, you will be using PIL and possibly SORL-Thumbnail.

 This project installs the necessary libraries (libjpeg, libfreetype, zlib) to use PIL (you will have to still install the _pil_ Python package, however).
 To use SORL-Thumbnail you will have to install the _pil_ and _sorl-thumbanil_ Python packages and configure the project as appropriate.